romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization wants to ensure that all developers can view but not dismiss security alerts in their repositories.
+Q: An organization wants to ensure that all developers can view but not dismiss security alerts in their repositories.
 Which access management setting should they configure?
 <details><summary>Show the answer</summary><p>

 - **Read access for developers on the repository and configure alert viewing permissions**